AI Ethics · OrevateAI

 AI ethics is a branch of applied ethics that focuses on the moral issues and questions raised by the design, development, and deployment of artificial intelligence.
 It seeks to establish guidelines and principles to ensure that AI systems operate in a way that aligns with human values, respects individual rights, and promotes societal well-being.
 Essentially, it’s about asking not just ‘Can we build this AI?’ but ‘Should we build it, and if so, how should we build it to ensure it does more good than harm?’

 The rapid advancement of AI means its influence is growing exponentially.
-AI systems are making decisions that affect people’s lives in profound ways:
+AI systems are making decisions that affect people’s lives in profound ways, and the stakes are higher than ever:

 Core Principles of AI Ethics